byJohnJava/Aprendendo-JS/README.md

-# Aprendendo-JS
+# Learning-JS
-Respositório com alguns códigos Javascript
+Repository with some codes Javascript